-I am an Assistant Professor in Behavioural Science in the Department of Psychological and Behavioural Science, London School of Economics.
-I am also a Research Associate at the Centre for Economic Performance, London School of Economics, and at the Wellbeing Research Centre, University of Oxford.
-I am an applied economist: my research fields are behavioural economics and wellbeing, policy and programme evaluation, and applied panel and spatial analysis.
-I obtained my PhD in Economics from the Paris School of Economics.
-My research looks at how our environment affects our lives – specifically our behaviour, health, and (ultimately) our wellbeing.
-I am also interested in using nudges to increase pro-environmental behaviour.
-My work is aimed at improving evidence-based policy on how to improve these outcomes in a cost-effective manner.
-I am a frequent advisor to international organisations such as the World Bank or the Organisation for Economic Co-operation and Development (OECD).
-I also advise national governments, for example, on how to use wellbeing data for policy analysis and appraisal.
-For my work, I have been awarded the Young Economist Award (FEEM Award) by the European Economic Association.
+Dr Christian Krekel is Assistant Professor in Behavioural Science in the Department of Psychological and Behavioural Science, London School of Economics and a Research Associate at the Centre for Economic Performance, London School of Economics, and at the Wellbeing Research Centre, University of Oxford.
+He is an applied economist: his research fields are behavioural economics and wellbeing, policy and programme evaluation, and applied panel and spatial analysis.
+He obtained my PhD in Economics from the Paris School of Economics.
+His research looks at how our environment affects our lives – specifically our behaviour, health, and (ultimately) our wellbeing.
+He is also interested in using nudges to increase pro-environmental behaviour.
+His work is aimed at improving evidence-based policy on how to improve these outcomes in a cost-effective manner.
+Christian is a frequent advisor to international organisations such as the World Bank or the Organisation for Economic Co-operation and Development (OECD).
+He also advises national governments, for example, on how to use wellbeing data for policy analysis and appraisal.
+For his work, Christian has been awarded the Young Economist Award (FEEM Award) by the European Economic Association.